 Video calling apps without end-to-end encryption (like Skype) often lack the feature because they support a wider range of devices and connection standards that can’t be secured in the same way.
 This isn’t necessarily a bad or unsafe approach, but it does mean you have to put a little more trust in the company running the software.
 Zoom sits between these two extremes: You can enable end-to-end encryption if you want.

 Update your software

 This is another security precaution you should apply across the board, not just with video calls and video chat apps.
 Keep your video apps—as well as the devices they’re running on—up to date if you want to have the best protection against any potential security holes.

 When security vulnerabilities and privacy exploits show up, they most often appear in older, out-of-date versions of apps.
 Fortunately, keeping your apps and devices patched with the latest code is easy to do on all major platforms.
 Most of the time, you won’t have to do anything except confirm the updates.

 If you have the time, keep an eye on news about app updates as well.
 Doing so will give you a better idea of the various privacy and security features you’ve got to work with.

 Enable extra privacy features

 Beyond what we’ve mentioned here, it’s always worth digging through settings yourself to see if there’s anything that suits your needs.
-Inside Skype, for example, you can choose whether other users can find you by phone number or email address (click here to find the setting on the web, under Discoverability).
+Inside Skype, for example, you can choose whether other users can find you by phone number or email address (click here to find the setting on the web, under Contact details).